Who Needs Hazardous Waste Operations and Emergency Response Training?

-OSHA HAZWOPER training was designed to reduce the risk of hazardous material exposure for workers who clean up, treat, store, and dispose of it.
+OSHA HAZWOPER training was designed to reduce the risk of exposure for workers who clean up, treat, store, and dispose of hazardous material.

-- Treatment, Storage, and Disposal Facility (TSDF) Personnel who handle hazardous waste during treatment, storage, and disposal.
+- Treatment, Storage, and Disposal Facility (TSDF) Personnel: Individuals who handle hazardous waste during treatment, storage, and disposal.
 This occurs at facilities regulated under the Resource Conservation and Recovery Act (RCRA).

 - Cleanup required by a governmental body